California’s AB5 law caught some employers (and independent contractors) off guard.

 Subscription staffing doesn’t leave you shouldering responsibility.

-They are in compliance through the remote staffing company, so that you don’t need to worry about it!
+They are in compliance through the remote staffing agency, so that you don’t need to worry about it!

 Why Is A Subscription Staffer A Better Fit For Compliance?